samhforbes/PupillometryR/README.md

 This package has had suggestions, encouragement, and help from a number of people, but I wish to especially highlight Sylvain Sirois and Mihaela Duta, whose input has been instrumental.
-I’d also like to thank Jacolien van Rij for her input with the GAMs modelling portion of this tutorial.
+I’d also like to thank Jacolien van Rij for her input with the GAMs modelling portion of this tutorial, and TJ Mahr for contributing to extending the use of GAMs in the vignette.

 ## References